What Is a Background Check?

 Employers must be reasonable when performing background checks.
 This means an employer legally can't ask you for private information that doesn't pertain to the job.
 For example, your driving records may be necessary as a truck driver but not as a teacher.
 So, depending on your role, here are some types of information employers may inspect when performing a background check:

-- Driving record: If your job requires you to drive, such as delivery or truck drivers, employers access your driving record through a driver's license office.
+Driving record: If your job requires you to drive, such as delivery or truck driver, employers access your driving record through a driver's license office.
 They do this to ensure you have a valid license and no claims against it.

 What to expect from a background check